October 24, 2023

 Tel: (071) 915 7100 or 0818 200 400.

-They will contact the relevant institution in your country of residence to start the pension claim process.
+The department will contact the relevant institution in your employee’s country of residence to start the pension claim process.

-If you’ve moved to Northern Ireland, you may continue to get the State Pension (Non-Contributory) payments for the next five years.
+If your employees have moved to Northern Ireland for work, they may continue to get the State Pension (Non-Contributory) payments for the next five years.

-You can continue working full-time after 66 while receiving your pension payment for as long as you want.
+Irish employees can continue working full-time after 66 while receiving their pension payment for as long as they want.

-However, you may receive your pension entitlement at your standard personal rate.
+However, they may receive their pension entitlement at their standard personal rate.

-Please contact the DSP for further information, including the full rate increases for qualified adults and dependent children.
+Ask your employees to contact the DSP for further information, including details on full rate increases for qualified adults and dependent children.

-• Carer’s Allowance: If you’re providing full-time care for a person, you may qualify for Carer's Allowance.
-But you can work or participate in a training or education course for up to 18.5 hours a week.
+Carer’s Allowance: If any of your employees provide full-time care for someone, they may qualify for Carer's Allowance.
+However, they can still work or participate in training or education for up to 18.5 hours per week.

-• Household Benefits Package: It helps cover the cost of your gas/electricity bills and TV license.
-The package doesn’t explicitly exclude working people — the primary considerations are your age and other social welfare payment status.
+Household Benefits Package: It helps cover the cost of your employee’s gas/electricity bills and TV license.
+The package doesn’t explicitly exclude working people — the primary considerations are a person’s age and other social welfare payment status.

-• Living Alone Increase: It’s a social welfare payment for people on certain welfare schemes, like the State Pension, Invalidity Pension, etc., and are living alone.
+Living Alone Increase: This is a social welfare payment for people on certain welfare schemes, like the State Pension, Invalidity Pension, etc., who are living alone.

-• Widow's, Widower's, or Surviving Civil Partner's (Contributory) Pension: It’s a weekly payment made on the death of a spouse or civil partner and isn’t means-tested.
-So, it’s not affected by other income you may have, such as earnings from employment.
-However, you must not re-marry or have a cohabitant.
+Widow's, Widower's, or Surviving Civil Partner's (Contributory) Pension: It’s a weekly payment made on the death of a spouse or civil partner and isn’t means-tested.
+So, it’s not affected by other income your employees may have, such as earnings from employment.
+However, they must not re-marry or have a cohabitant.

 According to a 2023 survey by Ireland’s Retirement Planning Council (RPC), 55% of Irish workers (above 50) plan to continue working full-time after retirement.